Mishanya11/Team3FinalProj/README.md

 # 377FinalProj

-Crime Heatmap of PG County
+## Crime Heatmap of PG County
-A group of UMD students has created a heat map for crime in Prince George's County, MD All data was scrubbed from the PG county API
+A group of UMD students has created a heat map for crime in Prince George's County, MD, with all data was scrubbed from the PG county API